BsNoSi/yellow-extension-imgpop/readme.md

 To avoid loading external and huge javascript, I created a few more CSS styles and this plugin, to expand the basic behaviour.

-The image is scaled to it´s maximum size of itself or — if too large for viewport — 90% width or 80% height aspect ratio kept.
-It is *not* scaled to max-width!
+The image pops up to it´s maximum size or — if too large for viewport — 90% width or 80% height aspect ratio kept.

 ## How do I Install This?